alexey-dc/rack_experiments/02_puma_basic/README.md

 1060: 8
 ```

 Excellent.
 EXCELLENT!
 This tells me that... the *sibling threads do indeed share global state*.
-I wish I didn't find that out by accident earlier already, because this is the paragraph where I am blown away by my discovery.

-I got real nice outputs - we made it as high as 9, so the counting was done correctly.
+The output made it as high as 9, which means the counting happened correctly.
 Perhaps it's no accident?
 Perhaps I get thread-safe increments??

-[No :(](https://stackoverflow.com/a/44521011).
-Ugh.
-Ruby doesn't lock that down in any standard - so implementations may vary.
-I guess if I needed to count correctly, I'd have to use [mutexes](https://lucaguidi.com/2014/03/27/thread-safety-with-ruby/) or something.
-Oh well, I didn't really want that 9 anyway.
-I am *laser* focused on the target: I'll need a HashMap eventually.
+[The standard](https://stackoverflow.com/a/44521011). doesn't lock that down in Ruby - so implementations may vary.
+To ensure correctness, it's possible to use [mutexes](https://lucaguidi.com/2014/03/27/thread-safety-with-ruby/).

-Client looks good too:
+Client looks good in either case:
 ```bash
 # Client
 +-------------------------------------------+